 I managed to do something that I never dreamed I would be able to do.

 It has given me confidence.
 And maybe confidence is not a measurable benefit, but it does make me a happier person in general.

 It has helped me realize that doing what you love is always more important that doing what you're supposed to do.
 Well, 99% of the time, yeah?

-In the (roughly) 3-4 years that I’ve studied Japanese (I quit and restarted in that time span a few times, too), I could have reached a comparable level of fluency in at least three or four European languages.
+In the years that I've studied Japanese, I could have reached a comparable level of fluency in at least three or four European languages.

 But I don't love European languages.
 I love Japanese.
 So that's what I studied.
 Because it's pretty rare to regret giving time to the people and things that we truly love.